winitzki/scall/tutorial/programming_dhall.md

 ```

 This   book calls `LFixKC`  a "typeclass-constrained higher-kinded Church encoding".
-The resulting  type constructor  `G = LFixKC F P`  describes a recursive data structure of type `G a` holding data only of types `a` for which a typeclass evidence (of type `P a`) is available.
+The resulting  type constructor  `G = LFixKC F P`  corresponds to a recursive data structure of type `G a` holding data only of types `a` for which a typeclass evidence (of type `P a`) is available.
-The functions that process this data (that is, functions of type `∀(t : Type) → P t → F r t → r t`) will also receive a typeclass evidence for the type `t`.
+The functions that process this data (which will need to be functions of type `∀(t : Type) → P t → F r t → r t`) will also receive a typeclass evidence for the type `t`.

 The additional power of the new encoding is that it can work with arbitrary typeclasses.